Bengal1/AI-for-Robot/README.md

 This project is part of a large project - Robot that purify airplane's cabin from viruses.
 The project is Implemented with ROS and have some improvement to be done.

-this project Implements RTAB-Map as well as Gmapping.
-I have found it to improve 2D mapping. the 2D mappinimg of RTAB-Map only is quite noisy and It make it difficult for the robot to navigate in the environment.

 maybe something about corona virus

-this package contains to the robot SLAM application and also the robot simulation.
+This package contains to the robot SLAM application and also the robot simulation.
 #### Hygie - Real Robot SLAM
-after installing if you will choose to udse thr real SLAM application, it's all in the Hygie folder.
+After installing if you will choose to udse thr real SLAM application, it's all in the Hygie folder.
-##### Hardware requierments:
+**Hardware requierments:
 1. single-board computers (SBC) - Nvidia Jetson Xavier NX or equivalent SBC.
 2. RGB-D Camera with IMU - Intel RealSense D435i or equivalent combination.
 3. Robot for implementation (optional).
 #### Purebot - Robot Ready Simulation
-the purebot folder contains all the necessaries for simulating our robot.
+The purebot folder contains all the necessaries for simulating our robot.
 ## Related Publications: